yurolaitsalbert - Fotolia

 "The rapid pace of technology change, coupled with the business need for faster results and increased flexibility, can overwhelm any organization," Tycast said.
 "It is critical to strike the right balance between business users and technical professionals, where often we see success with dedicated technical resources that sit within business units and can represent the business needs with IT."

-With clear communication and goals, as well as commitment and proper training, an analytics business plan can be deployed successfully.
+With clear communication and goals, as well as commitment and proper training, a data analytics business plan can be deployed successfully.
 Missing any single part of this larger picture can jeopardize its success.